madpsy/xpa125b_controller/README.md

 The Yaesu 817 & 818 radios use a different method for band selection.
 They have a stepped voltage output so we use the ADC in the D1 Mini to read this voltage and determine the band.

+1. Wire the radio's ACC port Band pin to `A0` on the D1 Mini
-1. Wire up the ACC port using the band voltage pin and TX GND pin.
+2. Wire the radio's ACC port TX GND pin to `D3` on the D1 Mini
 2. Configure the controller with `mode = "yaesu817"` (no other config needed)

 # Icom IC-705